The Joy of Advent

 But what makes this possible?
 To rejoice, we must first put away selfishness and learn to love.
 When we find ourselves joyless or listless, often the best thing we can do is some concrete act of love.

 What do I mean by that?
-Look again to the Gospel: “Let the man with two coats give to him who has none.
+Look to the Gospel of Luke: “Let the man with two coats give to him who has none.
 The man who has food should do the same” (Luke 3:11).
 It’s pretty clear and pretty basic: Give your life away to those in need.

 Next Paul says, “Dismiss all anxiety from your minds.
 The Lord himself is near” (Philippians 4:5).
 One of the obstacles to joy is that we convince ourselves we are finally in charge of our lives.
 It is up to us to know everything, to control everything.
 And what does all of this frenzy produce?
 Usually more anxiety and less joy.